Information Disclosure Based on the TCFD Recommendations

 Important Sustainability Issues (Materiality)

-This document explains the items related to climate change and the environment among the Company's sustainability activities in accordance with the “Information Disclosure Recommended by the TCFD Recommendations.”
-TCFD Recommendations recommends that information shall be disclosed in line with four disclosure elements of “governance,” “strategy,” “risk management,” and “metrics and targets,” to accurately understand how risks and opportunities associated with climate change affect corporate management including fiscal management.
-The Company will work to further expand information disclosure based on these four disclosure elements recommended by the TCFD Recommendations.
+This document explains the Company’s sustainability activities related to climate change and the environment, in accordance with the “Information Disclosure Recommended by the TCFD.”
+The TCFD recommends that information be disclosed in line with the four disclosure elements of “governance,” “strategy,” “risk management,” and “metrics and targets,” to accurately understand how risk opportunities associated with climate change affect corporate management, including financial management.
+The Company will work to further expand information disclosure based on these four information disclosure areas recommended by the TCFD.

 i.
 Governance

 The Company recognizes addressing climate change and environmental issues as a critical management priority at our company.
-In coordination with Risk Verification Committee, Sustainability Committee compiles information of risks and opportunities associated with climate change, examines response measures, and makes periodic report to the Board of Directors.
-The Board of Directors oversees the progress of initiatives related to climate change issues discussed and reported by executive departments, and discussed issues related to these initiatives at least once a year.
+In coordination with Risk Verification Committee, Sustainability Committee compiles information on risk opportunities associated with climate change, examines response measures, and makes periodic reports to the Board of Directors.
+The Board of Directors oversees the progress of initiatives related to climate change issues discussed and reported by executive departments and formally includes these issues on the agenda at least once a year.

 System of Sustainability Promotion